KauachiEurope Trip 2026

 A family milestone first.
 A Europe journey second.

 The heart of this trip is Ana Ximena beginning a new life chapter in Madrid.
-Everything built around it — Brownsville, New York, London, Paris, Spain, Italy, and Lisbon — exists to make that transition feel meaningful, beautiful, and unforgettable for the whole family.
+Everything built around it — Brownsville, New York, London, Paris, Valencia, Mallorca, Barcelona, Italy, Prague, Vienna, Budapest, and home — exists to make that transition feel meaningful, beautiful, and unforgettable for the whole family.

 Trip scale